-- anxiety and stress
+- anxiety and stress,

-- irritability and anger
+- irritability and anger,

-- feeling overwhelmed
+- feeling overwhelmed,

-- social isolation
+- social isolation,

-- respite services
+- respite services,

-- individual and group psychosocial support
+- individual and group psychosocial support,

-- flexibility at work and at school
+- flexibility at work or school,

-- information and training
+- information and training,

-- financial and material support
+- financial and material support,

-- support with daily and domestic activities
+- support for activities of daily living and instrumental activities of daily living,

 Tax credit for caregivers